If you wonder “why do I sweat so much?” don't worry. You are not the only one!

 This one might be a bit obvious, but if you live in a hot or humid area, your sweat could be a byproduct of your environment.
 Remember the whole thing about evaporation?
 In high humidity, your body’s natural cooling system can’t work effectively.
 The moisture in the air keeps the sweat on your body from evaporating.

 Medications are a necessary reality for many people.
-If you take any medicines, (prescribed or herbal), do a deep dive on the side effects.
-The average prescription drug has an astonishing 70 side-effects, so check those inserts, and make sure your meds aren’t what’s causing the issue.
+If you wonder “why do I sweat so much” but take any medicines (prescribed or herbal), do a deep dive on the side effects.
+The average prescription drug has an astonishing 70 side effects, so check those inserts, and make sure your meds aren’t what’s causing the issue.